-Simple but sophisticated, wall panelling is a fantastic feature that can add character to any home – as well as seamlessly fitting in with almost any interior décor.
+Simple but sophisticated, learning how to panel a wall is a fantastic way to add character to any home – as well as seamlessly fitting in with almost any interior décor.
 With plenty of styles and colours to choose from, you can panel the perfect wall at home in no time, and we’re here to show you how with this simple step-by-step guide.

 Sketch your design